shanmukh1608/Sentiment-Analysis-COVID19-Tweets/README.md

 ## Introduction

 This project analyzed tweet sentiments over multiple ‘waves’ of COVID-19 using Twitter data from 2020 to 2022.
 Tweet sentiments were computed using three different pre-trained NLP models (TextBlob, VADER, and roBERTa).
-6 different supervised nad unsupervised learning techniques were implemented and compared using coherence scores and performance metrics.
+6 different supervised and unsupervised learning techniques were implemented and compared using coherence scores and performance metrics.

 [Presentation Video](https://youtu.be/TV82gs31doo)